 It should be noted that the categorization of costs within functions for the calculations are consistent with the classifications used by the National Center for Education Statistics.
-These categorizations may differ from the definitions used by both the department and outside organizations in past years when classifying New Jersey school district expenditure data.
-Cost per pupil calculations in this Comparative Spending Guide are the same as the "Comparative Cost Per Pupil" as published in the 2005 Report Card for the 2003-04 actual amounts.
-The 2004-05 per pupil calculations in the 2005 Report Card are budgeted amounts whereas the 2004-05 per pupil calculations in this guide are actual amounts.
+These categorizations may differ from the definitions used by both the Department and outside organizations in past years when classifying New Jersey school district expenditure data.
+The 2004-05 comparative cost data included in this year's CSG are identical to the corresponding year of data in the 2006 School Report card.
+The 2005-06 data in the two documents differ in that the CSG reports actual expenditure data while the Report Card includes the original budgeted information.

-This document will prove useful to school administrators and local citizens by providing them with a context for school spending which will enable them to compare key spending practices with those of neighboring districts and with districts of similar socioeconomic conditions, as well as with state and county trends.
+This document will prove useful to school administrators and citizens by providing them with a context for school spending which will enable them to compare key spending practices with those of neighboring districts and with districts of similar socioeconomic conditions, as well as with state and county trends.
 This document is not intended to answer questions; rather it is intended to be a stimulus for creative public discussions which can foster constructive, collaborative budget planning between school administrators and the communities they serve, as well as between school administrators in different districts.

-March 2006
+March 2007